rimarque/minirt/README.md

 ## **Use the keyboard to change the scene!**

 ### **Move the camera**
-- The programs default mode is camera mode, so if no mode is selected the keys will move the camera
+- The program's default mode is camera mode, so if no mode is selected the keys will move the camera
 - You can use the keyboard to translate ou rotate the camera
 - The movement of the camera is relative to the camera's axes